BorgorNinja/yt-dlp-wrapper/README.md

 ## Acknowledgments

-- This application uses the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library for downloading YouTube videos.
+- This application uses the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library for downloading videos.
 - The GUI is built using [PyQt5](https://riverbankcomputing.com/software/pyqt/intro).
 - Thanks to the developers of these libraries for their hard work.